FEBuilderGBA/FEBuilderGBA/README.md

 However, please do it at your own risk. :(

 If you have something you do not understand from hackrom, please read "Manual" in "Help".
-If you find a bug that you can not solve by any means, please create report.7z from 'File' -> 'Problem reporting tool' in 'Menu' and consult with the community.(Do NOT send the ROM)
+If you find a bug that you can not solve by any means, please create report.7z from 'File' -> 'Menu' -> 'Create Report Issue' and consult with the community.(Do NOT send the ROM)

 https://github.com/FEBuilderGBA/FEBuilderGBA